braedynl/CSE231-020-SS20/SHORTCUTS.md

 # Useful Keyboard Shortcuts

 If you're on MacOS, all shortcuts involving CTRL use CMD, unless specified otherwise.
-Some of these shortcuts may vary between code editors -- the following are shortcuts for Spyder, though some code editors may use the same/similar ones.
+Some of these shortcuts may vary between code editors -- the following are shortcuts for Spyder.

 **Indentation**
 - TAB